HIVE-ResearchGroup/OpenXR_Varjo_Template/Assets/README.md

 Most importantly, there is no drawback in the functionality of both system - just a difference in the way of handling it.

 - As said above, the touchpad is only supported with the Vive controller.
 This only applies when developing on OpenXR.
 It works normally when used with the Varjo package.
 - In OpenXR, the gripPressed with the Index controller is too sensitive.
 This is not the case with the Varjo package.
-Also, the secondaryButton (B on an Index controlelr) is not implemented with the Varjo package, yet when pressed, it behaves like a gripPressed.
+Also, the secondaryButton (A on an Index controlelr) is not implemented with the Varjo package, yet when pressed, it behaves like a gripPressed.

-That means, you can shoot the box demo normally with both controllers using the touchpad when using the Varjo package and instead, switch between AR/VR using the B-button or the gripButtons on both controllers.
+That means, you can shoot the box demo normally with both controllers using the touchpad when using the Varjo package and instead, switch between AR/VR using the A-button or the gripButtons on both controllers.

+Also note that the Varjo package doesn't support feedback impuls on hover yet.

 # How to increase performance
 In this template, there are three main factors